zhangchl007/MCW-App-modernization/HOL/Hands-on lab unguided - App modernization.md

 #### Tasks to complete

--   Use the import data feature of the newly provisioned search service to connect to your blob storage container (policies) which contain the PDF files
+-   Use the import data feature of the newly provisioned search service to connect to your blob storage container (policies), which contain the PDF files

 -   Name the new index **policies**, using the detected metadata\_storage\_path as the key